ietf-wg-asdf/SDF/sdf.md

 ~~~
 {: #fig-class-2 title="Main classes used in SDF models"}

-The six main classes are discussed below.
+The seven main Class Name Keywords are discussed below.

 ### sdfObject

-`sdfObject` is the main "atom" of reusable semantics for model construction.
+Objects, the items listed in an `sdfObject` group, are the main "atom" of reusable semantics for model construction.
 It aligns in scope with common definition items from many IoT modeling
 systems, for example ZigBee Clusters {{ZCL}}, OMA LWM2M Objects, and
 OCF Resource Types {{OCF}}.